georgewallace/elasticsearch/docs/reference/query-languages/esql/esql-commands.md

 :   The column that contains the string you want to structure.
 If the column has multiple values, `DISSECT` will process each value.

 `pattern`
-:   A [dissect pattern](/reference/query-languages/esql/esql-process-data-with-dissect-grok.md#esql-dissect-patterns).
+:   A [dissect pattern](esql-process-data-with-dissect-and-grok.md#esql-dissect-patterns).
 If a field name conflicts with an existing column, the existing column is dropped.
 If a field name is used more than once, only the rightmost duplicate creates a column.

 `<separator>`
-:   A string used as the separator between appended values, when using the [append modifier](/reference/query-languages/esql/esql-process-data-with-dissect-grok.md#esql-append-modifier).
+:   A string used as the separator between appended values, when using the [append modifier](esql-process-data-with-dissect-and-grok.md#esql-append-modifier).

 **Description**

-`DISSECT` enables you to [extract structured data out of a string](/reference/query-languages/esql/esql-process-data-with-dissect-grok.md). `DISSECT` matches the string against a delimiter-based pattern, and extracts the specified keys as columns.
+`DISSECT` enables you to [extract structured data out of a string](esql-process-data-with-dissect-and-grok.md). `DISSECT` matches the string against a delimiter-based pattern, and extracts the specified keys as columns.

-Refer to [Process data with `DISSECT`](/reference/query-languages/esql/esql-process-data-with-dissect-grok.md#esql-process-data-with-dissect) for the syntax of dissect patterns.
+Refer to [Process data with `DISSECT`](esql-process-data-with-dissect-and-grok.md#esql-process-data-with-dissect) for the syntax of dissect patterns.

 **Examples**

+%  tag::examples[]

 The following example parses a string that contains a timestamp, some text, and an IP address: